 While conversion- and engagement-driven metrics are the most important, we can't forget about traffic metrics.
 More than anything else, every website owner seems to want tons of visits.
 You can't blame people for wanting this.
 A lot of visits suggests your site is popular.
 If your website is popular, you're more likely to get leads or sales.
 In reality though, visits don't mean that much on the surface.
 What good are 10,000 visits if you only had 10 sales?
 Still, many site owners have said something along the lines of, "Yeah, we're getting tons of leads.
 But when are we going to start getting more visits?"

 Visits are important.
 They can serve as an overall indicator of how your marketing efforts are working.
 After all, a big part of marketing is getting people to come and check you out.
 Get them in the door.
 If your visits drop drastically during a particular period, this might be an indicator of a problem with one of your marketing channels.

 There are some dangers in paying too much attention to your visits though.
 The number of visits you get each month can vary widely, and it may not always equate to your marketing efforts.
 For example, a huge spike could be from spam bot referral traffic.
-Or maybe you were running AdWords last year and you aren’t this year.
+Or maybe you were running AdWords last year and you aren't this year.
 Or maybe one of your blog posts was a hot topic on Reddit for a day.
-When you’re comparing year-over-year traffic, you need to be aware of what might have caused these fluctuations.
+Sometimes offline media can even cause surprising spikes in direct traffic.
+When you're comparing year-over-year traffic, you need to be aware of what might have caused these fluctuations.